RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![openshift_login]({% image_path catalog_curl_result.png %})

 So now `Catalog` service is deployed to OpenShift.
-You can also see it in the Project Status in the OpenShift Console with running 4 pods such as catalog-service, catalog-database, inventory-service, and inventory-database.
+You can also see it in the Project Status in the OpenShift Console with running 4 pods such as catalog, catalog-database, inventory, and inventory-database.

 ![catalog]({% image_path catalog-project-status.png %})